susanaflm/Plague-Pandemics-and-Bats/README.md

 ## Corona

 The final boss of the game, the ultimate and super powerful enemy that is the corona.
-The `Player` will require that vaccines he/her saved up to that moment to defeat this threat.
+The `Player` will require the vaccines they had saved up to that moment to defeat this threat.